 Mussel & Burger Bar

-Tim and I were here at midday, just hungry enough for a midday snack.
+Tim and I were here at midday on our first visit, just hungry enough for a midday snack.
 We split the sliders (which are tiny versions of the C.E.O. burger), pommes frites, and the Meunière Mussels.
 Everything was delicious.

 Where: 113 S 7th Street, Downtown Louisville (see it on Google)